LibrariesHacked/helibtech/helibtech-viewpoints/the-strategic-pivot-from-collection-management-to-research-enablement-the-invisible-infrastructure-why-metadata-is-now-a-c-level-strategic-asset.md

 layout: viewpoint
 parent: HELibTech viewpoints
 ---
-**The Strategic Pivot: From Collection Management to Research Enablement**.
+## The Strategic Pivot: From Collection Management to Research Enablement

 The Invisible Infrastructure: Why Metadata Is Now a C Level Strategic Asset.
 John McCullough, Executive Director, Library Management Services, OCLC.
 April 2026

-# When links break, trust breaks
+### When links break, trust breaks

 Higher education libraries face a paradox.
 Digital collections dominate spend, yet students and researchers still encounter broken links, duplicate results, and version confusion.
 Sometimes the right version is not available through the library’s pathways.
 In other cases, the version is there but it is not clearly labelled at the point of discovery and access.
 Rights and reuse cues can also be unclear, leaving users unsure what they can do with what they find.
 The cause is rarely a system glitch.
 It is a metadata supply chain that has not kept pace with developments in OA , hybrid collections and rapidly changing platforms.